 Sherman Lake YMCA Camp strives to be a place where all feel welcome and safe, both physically and emotionally.
-When a camper chooses to ostracize others, ridicule another camper, or use inappropriate language they will be warned one time and a camp director will contact the camper's caregivers.
-The camper will also talk to their caregiver.
+When a camper chooses to abuse or ostracize others, ridicule another camper, or use inappropriate language they will be warned one time and a camp director will contact the camper's parents.
+The camper will also talk to their parents.
 If these behaviors continue, the camper may be removed from camp.